 Both are employer-sponsored retirement savings plans, but they are taxed in different ways.

 A traditional 401(k) offers tax benefits on the front end.
-Your money goes in tax-free, but you pay taxes on your contributions, employer match (if you have one), and the growth when you make withdrawals in retirement.
+Your money goes in tax-free, but you pay taxes on the employer match (if you have one) and the withdrawals you take out in retirement—that includes all the growth on your contributions as well.

 A Roth 401(k) offers tax-free growth.
 What does that mean?
-Your contributions are after-tax, but then you don’t pay taxes on your contributions or their growth when you retire.
+Your contributions are taxed up front with after-tax dollars, but then you don’t pay taxes on your contributions or their growth when you retire.
 You will still owe taxes on employer contributions.

 3. Why is it called a 401(k)?